veksa/big-json/README.md

 const json = require('big-json');

 const stringifyStream = json.createStringifyStream({
-    body: BIG_POJO
+    body: BIG_DATA
 });

 stringifyStream.on('data', function(strChunk) {
-    // => BIG_POJO will be sent out in JSON chunks as the object is traversed });
+    // => BIG_DATA will be sent out in JSON chunks as the object is traversed });
 ```